nhannguyen95/startup-preparation/elastic-search/notes.md

   - Aggregation over a set of documents: either all documents in a search result or documents withing a logical group.
   - Include sum, average, count, mix, max, etc.
 - Bucketing
+  - Is analogous to the "group by" in SQL.
   - Logically group documents based on search query.
   - A document falls into a bucket if the criteria matches.
   - Each bucket associated with a key.